This is more than an ‘About’ page. This is where you can find out more about who I work with, why I work with them and what I bring to the table.

 - First we will arrange an initial chemistry call – about 20-30 minutes – to discuss your needs and goals, and how coaching works.

-- If we are both happy to proceed, we will book between four and eight sessions, 1-1.5 hours per session at monthly intervals.
-Most coaches agree that this interval is optimal for trying out new behaviours while not losing momentum, although of course the schedule can be accelerated if needed.
+- If you would like to proceed we will devise a plan based on the package you have chosen and you will be given access to your online resource if applicable.
+Coaching sessions normally take place at one month intervals because this is optimal for trying out new behaviours while not losing momentum, although of course the schedule can be accelerated if needed.